What is lane swimming?

 This can be a tricky one and can differ depending on who else is in the pool on any given day.
 A good tip is to take a minute when you arrive at the poolside to assess the other swimmers currently in the lanes.
 You’ll have a good idea of your own speed and can then judge whether you will be at a similar pace.
 If in doubt, start in the slower option, you can always move up or down a lane.
 You don’t have to stay in the one you first pick.

 Are there any rules?

-We don’t like to call them rules but refer to them as lane etiquette.
+We don’t like to call them rules, we prefer to refer to them as lane etiquette!

 - Enter and exit the pool swiftly at the start and end of your swim, give other swimmers time to turn and push off before you enter.